Nicola McCabe

 Water, water everywhere

 As with fire, we also offer our best advice on the water side of hot tub life.
 I'm not claiming to be an aqua specialist or chemist, but having positioned over 160 hot tubs in the last couple of years we have become very familiar with the different types of water in France.
+The water in one region can be completely different to another - even in regions as close as 15 minutes drive away.

-Water in one region can be completely different to another - even in regions as close as 15 minutes drive away.
-What we have found on our travels is that the water quality goes from having extremely high levels of calcium and other minerals, to very low levels - ‘soft’ water as it was more commonly known in the U.K.
+What we have found on our travels is that the water quality goes from having extremely high levels of calcium and other minerals, to very low levels - ‘soft’ water as it was more commonly known in the U.K. Consequently, the advice we provide has evolved over the years and we try and guide you to the best water treatment solution depending on your region's water quality and mineral content.

 Water treatments